mirceanis/veramo-did-web-example/README.md

-# veramo-agent-ts-template
+# veramo-did-web-example
-A simple typescript template project for a veramo agent
+A simple project for a veramo agent that can only resolve did:web through uniresolver.io

 ## usage